100% Satisfaction Guarantee

 - Passenger Lists of Vessels Arriving at Galveston Texas 1896-1951.
 National Archives Washington DC.
 Print.

 - Bede, The Venerable.
 Historia Ecclesiatica Gentis Anglorum (The Ecclesiastical History Of the English People).
 Available through Internet Medieval Sourcebook the Fordham University Centre for Medieval Studies.
 Print.

 - Filby, P. William and Mary K Meyer.
 Passenger and Immigration Lists Index in Four Volumes.
 Detroit: Gale Research, 1985.
 Print.
 (ISBN 0-8103-1795-8).

 The Peacock Family Crest was acquired from the Houseofnames.com archives.
 The Peacock Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 4 April 2013 at 22:59.
+This page was last modified on 26 May 2016 at 22:18.